fopina/rpg/content/posts/_magic_switch.md

   - kvm
 ---

-Apple is CRAZY expensive, unless you really value the small differences its products have...
+Apple is CRAZY expensive, unless youx really value the small differences its products have...
 Then it's _just_ very expensive!

 I do value some of those differences, yet one huge annoyance is switching across devices with magic mouse/keyboard.
 Yes, "Universal Control" is not the answer to everything, I don't want to have both laptops connected when I'm using just one of them.